loopbackio/loopback.io/pages/en/contrib/pages.md

 ## Where pages are kept

-All the documentation is in the `/pages` folder.
+Some of the documentation is in the `/pages` folder under the `loopback.io` repository.
 In that folder, English documentation is in `en`, and other languages are in folders with the name of the ISO language code (for example, `fr` for French).

 Under English, the sub-folders are: